rexfordkelly/js-mini-bootcamp-1/1-foundations-of-programming/README.md

    ```js
    (3 + 2) * (4 - 1)
    ```
+   You can override the order of operations, by useing the [Grouping Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Grouping)

 3. Calculate how old you are in minutes using the console.

 4. What is the percentage of people in the class with brown hair?
 Use the